 Due to the Anyone Can Die nature of the show and quickly moving plots, only spoilers from the current/most recent season will be spoiled out to prevent entire pages of whited out text.
 These spoiler tags will be removed upon the debut of the following season, and the character bios will be updated then as well.
 Additionally, character portraits will be updated each half-season with the release of an official, complete set from AMC.
 If you have not seen the first nine seasons read at your own risk!

-A former sanctuary for survivors that advertised its existence, the inhabitants of Terminus were transformed into brutal killers and cannibals after being brutalized by a group of survivors who followed the signs to Terminus.
+A former sanctuary for survivors that advertised its existence, the inhabitants of Terminus became cold-blooded killers and cannibals after being brutalized by a group of survivors who followed the signs to Terminus.
 Now led by Gareth, Terminus traps, loots, kills, and eats anybody unlucky enough to fall into their clutches, recruiting strong survivors after feeding them with human flesh and then giving them the choice of joining them or becoming the next meal.

-- Adaptational Angst Upgrade: Compared to the Comic!Hunters, they have a very tragic and very horrific backstory which triggers their Start of Darkness.
+- Adaptational Angst Upgrade: Compared to their comic counterparts, they have a very tragic and very horrific backstory which triggers their Start of Darkness.

-- Adaptation Expansion: The Hunters are merely a group of survivors like Rick and company.
-The show gave them a community.
+- Adaptational Badass: They are a small group of survivors in the comic.
+The show gave them an entire community.

-- Asshole Victims: Tragic backstory aside, they had it coming.
+- Asshole Victim: Tragic backstory aside, they all had it coming.

-- Being Good Sucks/No Good Deed Goes Unpunished: The main reason for their Start of Darkness is because they were invaded and violated by a group of survivors they tried to help.
+- Being Good Sucks/No Good Deed Goes Unpunished: The main reason for their Start of Darkness is that they were invaded and violated by a group of survivors they tried to help.